benekastah/classesWithCash/README.markdown

     You can pass a config object as the last argument to any of the three `mixin`/`include` functions.

 The `cla$$` prototype also has a couple of shortcuts.
-These will be available even if you don't have the `cla$$` prototype as part of your class because they are added when the class is created.
+These will be available even if you don't have the `cla$$` prototype as part of your class because they are added to your prototype when the class is created.

 1.  `$uper` AKA `$`
     This object lets you access the `$uper`, or prototype of your class from within the class.
 Useful for overloading methods.
+Notice in our first example we used `this.$uper.init._(arguments);` to call a method on the prototype that had been overridden by the current classes method.
+We could also have used `this.$.init._(arguments);` to equal effect!

 2.  `cla$$` AKA `$$`
     This object accesses the class itself.
 You can also use the `constructor` property for this (but why do that?).
 This